TysonYu/AdaptSum/README.md

     python -m pyrouge.test
     ```

 4. Run Finetuning
-    - If you don't want to use any pretrained model, run:
+    - If you don't want to use any second phase of pre-training, run:
         ```
         python ./src/run.py -visible_gpu=0 \
                             -data_name=debate  \